DataDog/documentation/content/en/logs/log_configuration/archives.md

 ### Validation

-Once your archive settings are successfully configured in your Datadog account, your processing pipelines begin to enrich all the logs that Datadog ingests.
+Once your archive settings are successfully configured in your Datadog account, your processing pipelines begin to enrich all logs ingested into Datadog.
 These logs are subsequently forwarded to your archive.

 However, after creating or updating your archive configurations, it can take several minutes before the next archive upload is attempted.
-Logs are uploaded to the archive every 15 minutes, so **you should check back on your storage bucket in 15 minutes** maximum to make sure the archives are successfully being uploaded from your Datadog account.
-After that, if the archive is still in a pending state, you may want to check your inclusion filters to make sure the query is valid and matches log events in [live tail][10].
+Logs are uploaded to the archive every 15 minutes, so **check back on your storage bucket in 15 minutes** to make sure the archives are successfully being uploaded from your Datadog account.
+After that, if the archive is still in a pending state, check your inclusion filters to make sure the query is valid and matches log events in [live tail][10].

-In case Datadog detects some broken configuration, the corresponding archive is highlighted in the configuration page.
-Check on the error icon what actions to take in order to fix it.
+If Datadog detects a broken configuration, the corresponding archive is highlighted in the configuration page.
+Click on the error icon to see the actions to take to resolve the issue.

 {{< img src="logs/archives/archive_validation.png" alt="Check that your archives are properly set up."  style="width:75%;">}}

 ## Multiple archives

-In case multiple archives are defined, logs enter the first archive whose filter they match on.
-So it is important to order your archives carefully.
+If multiple archives are defined, logs enter the first archive based on filter.
+Therefore, it is important to order your archives carefully.

 For example, if you create a first archive filtered to the `env:prod` tag and a second archive without any filter (the equivalent of `*`), all your production logs would go to one storage bucket/path, and the rest would go to the other.